 Utility Purchased Energy

 There is a trend currently of purchasing less energy from utility companies each year.
-The “Annual Energy Consumption” graph shows a 2% change from FY19-FY20.
+The “Annual Energy Consumption” graph shows a 3% change from FY21 to FY22.
 The increasing number of projects that improve operational efficiency and the growth in photovoltaic energy generation contribute to a reduction in overall consumption.
 Renewable energy production has been increasing steadily and future projects will add dramatically to the generating capacity of the UH System.
-From fiscal year 2019 to 2020 there was a 90% increase in the amount of kWh generated.
+From fiscal year FY22 to FY23 there was a 9% increase in the amount of kWh generated.
 Recently constructed photovoltaic systems that were not energized in time for this report are not counted in this tally.

 Cumulative Annual Savings